jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9d-foreign-systems.md

 - The caste of the soldiers was next highest.
 - The caste of the farmers and labourers was superior to the castes of merchants and manufacturers.

-<sup>44</sup> The governments of ancient Egypt and India were particularly attentive to the interest of agriculture.
+{{< s v="44" >}} The governments of ancient Egypt and India were particularly attentive to the interest of agriculture.

 The works built by the ancient Egyptian sovereigns for the proper water distribution of the Nile were famous in antiquity.
 Similar works were built by the ancient Indian sovereigns for the proper water distribution of the Ganges and other rivers.